-By signing b pelow, I acknowledge: instruction My student(s) may be viewed by other students and/or pare utilizing online platforms; nts while participating [initial] in gro qı witness the Anything stated or shared during live virtual learning cannot content; t be edited before the [initial] students I am responsible for ensuring that my student particles maintaining regular communication with my student's teach • and for [initia al] learning and I will maintain confidentiality and respect the privacy of all st d will not make audio or video recordings (including screen captures, photos, etc.) of the learning sessions. cudents who participate in [initia al] remot е nd and agree to these terms and request permission for my fall semester of the 2020-2021 school year. student(s) to participate in liv ve virtual learni าg Name(s) of Student(s): Parent/Gua rdian Signature: Date:
+By signing below, I acknowledge:

+My student(s) may be viewed by other students and/or parents while participating [initial] in group instruction utilizing online platforms;

+- Anything stated or shared during live virtual learning cannot be edited before the [initial] students witness the content; - I am responsible for ensuring that my student participates in virtual instruction and for [initial] maintaining regular communication with my student's teachers and other school staff; - I will maintain confidentiality and respect the privacy of all students who participate in [initial] remote learning and will not make audio or video recordings (including screen captures, photos, etc.) of the learning sessions.

+I understand and agree to these terms and request permission for my student(s) to participate in live virtual learning during the fall semester of the 2020-2021 school year.

+Name(s) of Student(s):

+Parent/Guardian Signature: Date: Date: